SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups.md

 (Here I'm not considering the strike price of your stock options, i.e. how much you'll need to pay the company to exercise them.)

 What evidence do I have that this is true?

-This equation correctly predicts (to within about 40%) the value of equity I was offered at the one company to which I applied to for a full-time job on graduation.
+This equation, when shifted by one, predicts that a startup's first employee will own 25% of the company, a very [reasonable](https://venturebeat.com/2012/02/01/facebook-s-1-zuckerberg-ownership/) [estimate](https://www.forbes.com/sites/kerryadolan/2016/05/06/jeff-bezos-sells-1-of-his-amazon-stake-for-671-million/) for the eventual ownership stake of a solo founder.
+Moreover, it correctly predicts (to within about 50%) the equity share I was offered at the one company to which I applied for a full-time job on graduation.
 (Its output was a bit conservative.)
-Its predictions also resemble those of this more [precise calculator](https://tldroptions.io/), which takes slightly different inputs.

 Finally, it has the following very nice property:
 $$